ricky-lhy/Todo-list-flask/README.md

 ## 🏷️ Docker Tag Strategy
 - latest: always points to the most recent successful build
-- <commit SHA>: allows traceability for each deployment
+- commit SHA: allows traceability for each deployment